-There’s no doubt.
-SEO is a powerful tool that can increase the visibility of your small business website in the organic search results.
+There’s no doubt that SEO is a powerful tool that can increase the visibility of your small business website in organic search results.

-However, it’s a mistake to see enhanced visibility within the SERPs as your ultimate end goal.
+However, it’s a mistake to see enhanced visibility on the search engine results pages (SERPs) as your ultimate end goal.

 You see it’s one thing to attract more traffic to your website, but if that traffic doesn’t convert – how valuable is it really?